 Augur uses some common external bioinformatics programs which you’ll need to install to have a fully functioning toolkit:

 Bacterial data (or any VCF usage) requires vcftools

-On macOS, you can install these external programs using Homebrew with:
+On macOS, you can install most of these external programs using Homebrew with:

 brew tap brewsci/bio brew install mafft iqtree raxml fasttree vcftools